Blu ray technology in terms of the Blu-ray disc structure varies in some key ways when compared to CDs and DVDs.

 The size or diameter of Blu-ray disc media is the same as compact disc or digital versatile disc media.
 The thickness, size of the centre hole, etc., are also the same.
 However, when looking at a cross-section or slice of the disc there is a significant difference between the Blu-ray disc structure and that of a CD or DVD.

-To examine blu ray technology in terms of how a disc is put together, the focus will be on read-only discs such as blu ray movie discs.
-Other formats such as recordable and erasable have additional layers than discussed here to record the digital information but the general location of the layers is the same within the disc.
+To examine blu ray technology in terms of how a disc is put together, the focus will be on read-only discs such as Blu-ray movie discs.
+Other formats such as recordable and erasable/rewritable have additional layers than those discussed here to record the digital information.
+However, the general location of the layers is the same within the disc.

-Below is a schematic of a cross-section of a blu ray read-only disc with a single data or information layer.
+Below is a schematic of a cross-section of a Blu-ray read-only disc with a single data or information layer.

-These are the main structural differences in the disc layers between a blu ray disc and a CD or DVD.
-Of course, a blu ray disc also has smaller size “pits” (which contain the digital code) than a CD or DVD and also the track of pits are closer together in a blu ray disc.
+These are the main structural differences in the disc layers between a Blu-ray disc and a CD or DVD.
+Of course, a Blu-ray disc also has smaller size “pits” (which contain the digital code) than a CD or DVD and also the track of pits are closer together in a Blu-ray disc.
 To read these smaller “pits” a blue laser which has a shorter wavelength is required.
 Note that read-only Blu-ray discs can be found in a single or dual data layer format.
 The CD can only have a single data layer and the DVD can have up to four information storage layers depending on the format.

 Little information exists on the stability of the Blu-ray read-only format.
 One study that looked at the accelerated aging stability of blu ray technology movie discs was discussed in the following paper, "Blu-Ray Media Stability and Suitability for Long-Term Storage."
 The paper concluded that the stabilities of both the single-layer (SL) and dual-layer (DL) movie formats were very low, especially when compared to the audio CD.
 Overall, the stability was only slightly better than DVD movie discs.